 Reese’s Peanut Butter Cookie Cups?
 YES PLEASE!
 These are like peanut butter blossom cookies on steroids.
 They’d pretty much be banned from the MLB… (That was a joke if you didn’t get the steroid/Major League Baseball reference.)
 Ba-dum-cchh.
 (And that was a drum/drum/symbol crash for dumb jokes…)

 These Reese’s Peanut Butter Cookie Cups are a million times better than my jokes.
 That’s why I prefer baking to stand up comedy.
-I’m a little bit more successful at it.
+I’m a little bit more successful in the kitchen.
+HA.

 - 1/2 C (1 stick) butter, softened